 The Biology Curriculum is uniquely designed to cover both breadth and depth of the subject.
 Courses adopt a spiral and thematic approach that aims to enable students to build a solid foundation in biology and prepare them for advanced studies of biology and biology related disciplines.
-In chronological sequence of learning, these courses are Foundations in Biology I, Foundations in Biology II, Advanced Biology I, Advanced Biology II and Applied Biology.
+In chronological sequence of learning, these courses are Foundations in Biology I, Foundations in Biology II, Foundations in Biology III, Advanced Biology I, Advanced Biology II and Applied Biology.